Affiliate Marketing

 12 min.
 Read

-Having a platform where you can personalize and curate your content based on your preference has a ton of advantages.
-With email, most affiliate marketers have the freedom to deliver the content however they see fit, and establish a tone of voice for their brand that is unique, and not dependent on so many rules like on social media or forums, for instance.
+Having a platform where you can personalize and curate your content based on your audience's needs has a ton of advantages.
+With email, affiliate marketers have the freedom to deliver content however they see fit, establish a tone of voice that's uniquely theirs, and build a brand that isn't at the mercy of social media algorithms or forum rules.

-More often than not, people who land on your sales page through an ad have no idea who you are, and the probability of them bouncing off of your domain is extremely high.
-If 5,000 people arrive on one of your landing pages, chances are only 10-15% will actually stick around.
-With email, if you have 500 subscribers, most of them are genuinely interested in your content.
+More often than not, people who land on your sales page through an ad have no idea who you are, and the probability of them bouncing is extremely high.
+If 5,000 people arrive on one of your affiliate marketing landing pages, chances are only 10-15% will actually stick around.
+With email, even a modest list of 500 subscribers represents people who are genuinely interested in what you have to say.

 1. Build a Strong Contact List